 After making sure that I was making my credit… crunch in the states, and many photographs later, it was time to head homewards.

-Of course O’Hare is its usual self, but I have the joy of a BM, so at least I could access the priority security lanes.
+Of course O’Hare is its usual self, but I have the joy of a BMI Diamond Club Gold, so at least I could access the priority security lanes.

 After being forced to use a chicken, my luggage was tagged all the way back to London (so no pickup was needed at IAD), so I could relax on that front.